iancanderson/iancanderson/README.md

 Hello!
-I'm a Staff Software Engineer here at GitHub, currently working on Copilot Chat on GitHub.com!
+I'm a Staff Software Engineer here at GitHub, currently working on Copilot things on GitHub.com!